 ● Earplugs if you are a light sleeper (optional)

 ● Clothing – pants, sweatpants, pajamas, socks, belt, etc.

-● Closed toed shoes and long pants must be worn at all times when at NASA Langley.
+● Students must wear Closed-toed shoes and long pants at all times when at NASA Langley.

-● Light Jacket or sweater: Some rooms at LARC are very cold so come prepared.
+● Light Jacket or sweater: Some rooms at LARC are frigid, so come prepared.

 ● Spending Money: All meals, field trips, and lodging are provided for students and teachers.
 Spending money should be brought for items such as additional snacks and souvenirs.